Whitepaper

 Access control

-File visibility is configured per file: public to anyone on the local network, restricted to specific named users, or restricted to a user group (Enterprise tier).
+File visibility is configured per file: available to everyone, restricted to specific named users, or restricted to a user group (Enterprise tier).
 Related files can be grouped into virtual folders that share a single permission policy, so access for a large set of files is managed once rather than per file.
 Requests for files outside a requester's permission scope return a uniform denial — they do not reveal whether the underlying path exists, preventing enumeration.

 Trusted network ranges